We compare what's there to find the best deals for you.

 Major airlines such as British Airways, Virgin Atlantic, Thomas Cook and Delta operate direct flights to Orlando from UK airports, including twice-daily London Gatwick services and daily flights from Manchester to Orlando.
 Cheap flights to Orlando also depart from Glasgow.

-The sheer number of flights available means there is always a chance you’ll get a great deal when you compare and book Orlando flights in 2016 and 2017.
+The sheer number of flights available means there is always a chance you’ll get a great deal when you compare and book Orlando flights in 2017.

 Fly to Orlando and you’re likely to land at Orlando International Airport (MCO).